HealthResearchAuthority/rsp-iras-qa/README.md

 2. Only apply one tag per test relating to user authentication.

 3. Do not a add tag relating to user authentication, where an unauthenticated state is required for that test.

+4. When running tests using a test tag in your run command, you must also include the `@authSetup` tag.
+This is to ensure that test users are authenticated before any of your desired tests are run
+E.g. `npx bddgen --tags "@authSetup or <@yourTestTag>" && npx playwright test`

+5. All files created and stored in the `auth-storage-states` folder are deleted after the test run,
+as part the `GlobalTeardown.ts` file

 # Supporting Documentation